 Planned Activities The Community Development Department released an application for public service funding on February 14, 2015.
 The RFP was revised to include the new anti-poverety strategy along with the scoring criteria.
 Applications were received from 10 social service agencies.
 A subcommittee of the Citizens Advisory Committee ranked the applications and made their selections.
 Four applications were selected under the antil-poverty category.
 Budget \$60,000 Androscoggin Head Start and Child Care: Provide social services for families enrolled in head start at Webster School.
 Budget \$8,500 Literacy Volunteers of America/Androscoggin: Recruit, train and support volunteers to provide tutoring to illeterate adults and families.
 Budget \$8,635 Auburn Police Department: Implement Work with ME Program.
 Work with Auburn School Department, Career Center, and local business owners/tradesmen to provide soft skills and job specific skills to at risk and homeless youth.
 Budget 33,750 Community Concepts, Inc.: Implement Bridges out of Poverty Program.
-Introducde concepts by teaching "Getting Ahead in a Just Getting by World", provide 8 weeks of case management and support to ensure success, recruit and train community memebers to mentor the graduating individuals.
-Budget \$9,115 2 Project Name Prevent Deterioration of Housing Programs/Auburn Target Area DOWNTOWN TARGET AREA NEW AUBURN TARGET AREA UNION STREET TARGET AREA Goals Supported Prevent Deterioration of Housing Stock/Auburn Needs Addressed Prevent Deterioration of Housing Stock/Auburn Funding CDBG: \$438,566 HOME: \$80,000

-Description 1) Provide grants, deferred loans, and low-interest loans for the rehabilitation of owner and rental housing that is occupied by low and moderate income households; 2)Provide matching funds to implement the 3-year federal grant to reduce childhood lead poisoning; 3) Financially support code enforcement activities that result in improvements to the housing stock; 4) Provide financial assistance to encourage exterior, as well as health and safety improvements; and 5)Provide Community Development staff support to the Lewiston-Auburn Lead Subcommittee to assist with implementation of the 5-year Strategic Action Plan for the Reduction of Childhood Lead Poisoning in the Cities of Auburn and Lewiston.
-Target Date 6/30/2016 Estimate the number 41 renter uni and type of families 26 owner uni that will benefit from 41 renter units 26 owner units 100 code enforcement inspections Location Description Downtown, New Auburn and Union Street Target Areas Planned Activities City-wide CDBG Salary and fringe benefits for administration of housing programs, Budget \$80,000 CDBG Rehabilitation Program including lead testing, Budget \$247,666 CDBG Weatherization improvements through subrecipient Community Concepts, Inc., Budget \$24,900 CDBG Code Enforcement activities, Budget \$81,000 HOME Homeowner Rehabilitation, Budget \$80,000 Lead Testing, Budget \$5,000 3 Project Name Promote Jobs and Development/Auburn Target Area DOWNTOWN TARGET AREA NEW AUBURN TARGET AREA UNION STREET TARGET AREA Goals Supported Promote Jobs and Development/Auburn
+Introducde concepts by teaching "Getting Ahead in a Just Getting by World", provide 8 weeks of case manaagement and support to ensure success, recruit and train community memebers to mentor the graduating individuals.
+Budget \$9,115 2 Project Name Prevent Deterioration of Housing Programs/Auburn Target Area DOWNTOWN TARGET AREA NEW AUBURN TARGET AREA UNION STREET TARGET AREA Goals Supported Prevent Deterioration of Housing Stock/Auburn Needs Addressed Prevent Deterioration of Housing Stock/Auburn Funding CDBG: \$438,566 HOME: \$80,000 rehabilitation of owner and rental housing that is occupied by moderate income households; 2)Provide matching funds to it the 3-year federal grant to reduce childhood lead poisoning; support code enforcement activities that result in improvem housing stock; 4) Provide financial assistance to encourage e well as health and safety improvements; and 5)Provide Compove Development staff support to the Lewiston-Auburn Lead Sulto assist with implementation of the 5-year Strategic Action 1) Provide grants, deferred loans, and low-interest loans for the rehabilitation of owner and rental housing that is occupied by low and moderate income households; 2)Provide matching funds to implement the 3-year federal grant to reduce childhood lead poisoning; 3) Financially support code enforcement activities that result in improvements to the housing stock; 4) Provide financial assistance to encourage exterior, as well as health and safety improvements; and 5)Provide Community Development staff support to the Lewiston-Auburn Lead Subcommittee to assist with implementation of the 5-year Strategic Action Plan for the Reduction of Childhood Lead Poisoning in the Cities of Auburn and Lewiston.
+Target Date 6/30/2016 Estimate the number and type of families that will benefit from the proposed activities 41 renter units 26 owner units 100 code enforcement inspections Downtown, New Auburn and Union Street Target Areas City-wide Location Description Planned Activities CDBG Salary and fringe benefits for administration of housing programs, Budget \$80,000 CDBG Rehabilitation Program including lead testing, Budget \$247,666 CDBG Weatherization improvements through subrecipient Community Concepts, Inc., Budget \$24,900 CDBG Code Enforcement activities, Budget \$81,000 HOME Homeowner Rehabilitation, Budget \$80,000 Lead Testing, Budget \$5,000 3 Project Name Promote Jobs and Development/Auburn Target Area DOWNTOWN TARGET AREA NEW AUBURN TARGET AREA UNION STREET TARGET AREA Goals Supported Promote Jobs and Development/Auburn